najnesnaj/pinetime-zephyr/docs/html/_sources/idea.rst.txt

 This watch has a small (128x32) oled display and is rather minimalistic.

-It does not have a touchscreen, but a single touchbutton.
+It does not have a touchscreen, but a single touch button.